datreeio/admission-webhook-datree/charts/datree-admission-webhook/README.md

   output: ""                # The format output of the policy check results: yaml, json, xml, simple, JUnit. (string ,optional)
   noRecord: ""              # Don’t send policy checks metadata to the backend. (boolean ,optional)
   enforce: ""               # Block resources that fail the policy check. (boolean ,optional)
-  context: ""               # The name of the cluster. (string ,optional)
+  context: ""               # The name of the cluster link for cluster name in your dashboard. (string ,optional)
 ```

 For further information about Datree flags see [CLI arguments](https://hub.datree.io/setup/cli-arguments).